 Controllable DC Arc Generation

 Electric arc faults (high-power discharge of electricity between conductors) can develop in any electrical system.
 Generating heat, these faults can trigger dangerous electrical fires.
 In our quest to develop greener transport, we are studying the occurrence of these faults in direct current (DC) systems, aiming to assist industry in the safer development of aircraft electrification and robust protection technologies.
+Please refer to this link for the most recent publications

 Academic Staff